kserve/community/docs/general-technical-review-cncf-incubating.md

   * Explain the primary use case for the project.
 What additional use cases are supported by the project?
     - A declarative API to define Inference Services or graph for deploying models or pipeline.
-    - Multi-framework support out-of-the-box Tensorflow, Pytorch, XGBoost, ONNX, Hugging Face(LLMs).
+    - Multi-framework support out-of-the-box Tensorflow, Pytorch, XGBoost, ONNX, Hugging Face(LLMs), Scikit-Learn, LightGBM.
     - Autoscaling, including scale-to-zero and GPU support for resource utilization efficiency.
     - Seamless integration with K8s native tools like Istio, Knative, Prometheus.